Veteran (JPEGMafia album): Artwork and title

-Veteran refers to his four years in the United States Air Force and his life experience in the southern part of the country.
+Veteran refers to his years in the United States Air Force and his life experience in the southern part of the country.
 Multiple cover artworks were done for Veteran, one of which is the rapper's Louisiana driver's license, which references the food stamp cover for Ol' Dirty Bastard's Return to the 36 Chambers: The Dirty Version (1995).

 Critical reception

 Although JPEGMafia had been rapping and producing beats since he was 15, Veteran was considered to be his breakthrough album.
 It was met with widespread acclaim from critics.
 Thompson, in his 7.7/10 review for Pitchfork, praised the album as "a remarkable exercise in sound and texture", reasoning that it "takes white-hot riffs and the most distasteful parts of our national politics, chops them up, and somehow scatters them perfectly into place".
 He felt the record's best moments "makes the frayed edges of each element part of the atmosphere, a mess of distortion that works percussively and melodically".
 He also highlighted the moments of soul music sampling, describing it as placing the sampling of New York rap "in a late-2010s internet wasteland".